 Catalyst will be about taking ownership of their learning and what they can accomplish in community with others.

 • Connect with ideas and people.
 Participants will have time to get to know other people and listen to their thoughts.
 It is rare to have the space to connect with other people and what they truly care about in the world.
 The Catalyst curriculum creates a community that welcomes that opportunity.

 • Craft their story.
 Where have you been?
 Who are you?
 What labels have you adopted that help tell your story?
 We are constantly writing our life's story.
 We will take some time to think about what stories participants have learned along the way and how they have developed.
 When we tell our story, we allow others to see us in a different way.
 We also make it a little easier for them to tell their story.
 Let's have courage and be brave together to share stories and listen to the stories of others.

 • Expand their perspective.
 If you continue to do what you have always done, you can't really expect different results.
 Catalyst will challenge participants to think out of the box.
 Ask "why" more often.
 Quietly reflect on their choices and the path they have taken so far ... and then look farther.
 We do not know everything we think we know.
 Catalyst will encourage participants to engage curiosity and remain open to a different way of seeing the world.

 Dynamic, challenging, and exciting, the week is intended to produce a breakthrough in the leadership capacity of participants - benefiting the students themselves, their respective organizations, and the institutions that they will go on to lead and serve in the future.

-The University of Memphis' Catalyst session will take place on January 26, 2019.
-This session is currently full.
-Information and dates regarding Catalyst in 2020 will be available Fall 2019.
+The University of Memphis' Catalyst session will take place on February 1, 2020.
 For additional questions, please contact email@example.com.